sct_get_centerline

 -centerline-smooth

 Degree of smoothing for centerline fitting.
-Only for -centerline-algo {bspline, linear}.
+Only relevant with -centerline-algo {bspline, linear}.

 Default: 30